Mold Making and Casting!

 - Closed-toe shoes - required in the Metalwerx studio

-- Small metal pieces to be molded (jewelry & small-scale sculptural objects--no larger than an inch or two tall and wide.)
+- Small metal pieces to be molded (jewelry--small pendants, rings, and charms; as well as small-scale sculptural objects--no larger than an inch or so tall and wide.)

 - Wax models, plastics, or any other pieces you have questions about may be permitted on a discussion basis